leahkemp/pipeface/docs/pipeface/info.md

 - Phased Clair3 or DeepVariant SNP/indel VCF file
 - Phased and annotated Clair3 or DeepVariant SNP/indel VCF file (hg38 only)
 - Clair3 or DeepVariant SNP/indel gVCF file
-- Bed and bigwig base modification frequencies for complete read set and separate haplotypes (uBAM's containing base modifications only)
+- Bed and bigwig base modification frequencies for complete read set and separate haplotypes (uBAMs containing base modifications only)
 - Phased tandem repeat VCF file
 - Phased Sniffles2 and/or un-phased cuteSV SV VCF file
 - Phased and annotated Sniffles2 and/or un-phased and annotated cuteSV SV VCF file (hg38 only)
+- Somalier extracted files

 ### Duo